 Location of Tour Departure:

-Your tour departs from just outside the Tourism Village in Belize City (the dock area where the cruise ship tender boats drop off their passengers).
-As you disembark from your tender boat, go to Terminal 1 and pass through the gates.
-Just outside the gates, you will see a sign for Coral Breeze Adventure Tours (our local operations partner) and will be met by your guide.
+Your tour departs near Terminal 4 inside the Tourism Village in Belize City (the dock area where the cruise ship tender boats drop off their passengers).
+As you disembark from your tender boat, turn left and walk along the boardwalk toward Terminal 4.
+Just past the Village Pharmacy storefront, you will see a sign for Coral Breeze Adventure Tours (our local operations partner) and will be met by your guide.
 Please ask for Ivar, Star, or Javier if you cannot find your guide.